 The monorail has different colors (and now wraps) for each of it’s trains and you don’t see the all out all the time.

-While it might not seem so appealing now, once you see it zoom past you will definitely want to get a birds eye view.
+While it might not seem so appealing now, once you get there, you’ll see that transportation is part of the magic of Disney.
 Worried about how all the transportation works? don’t be.
 There’s an easy guide for getting where you need to go.

 Mickey Waffles.
 Mickey Ice Cream.
 Mickey Rice Krispies.